-Stencil House features rare 19th-century painted stencils on the board walls of the entrance hall, parlor, and dining room.
-Furnishings in the historic house are a mix of high-style and vernacular painted furniture, decorative arts, and metalwork.
+Rare, nineteenth-century painted stencils cover the board walls of the entrance hall, parlor, and dining room in Stencil House.
+In each room is a mix of high-style and vernacular painted furniture, decorative arts, and metalwork.

-Stencil House was built about 1804 on a farm in Columbus, New York.
-The house is an example of the small side-gabled house typical of New York and New England.
-Four rooms downstairs flank a central chimney, and the central front door is flanked by pairs of double-hung windows.
-The stencils likely were painted between 1820 and 1830.
+Stencil House was built around 1804 on a farm in Columbus, New York, and is typical of the small, side-gabled houses often found in New York and New England.
+Four rooms downstairs surround a central chimney, and the front door is flanked by pairs of double-hung windows.
+The stencils were probably painted between 1820 and 1830.

-When the Museum acquired the house in 1953, the painted walls could be seen through tears in the wallpaper.
-The extent of the stenciling – rare among houses of the period – was not revealed until the house was moved.
+When the Museum acquired the house in 1953, tears in the wallpaper revealed the painted walls underneath.
+The extent of the stenciling—rare among existing houses of the period—was not revealed until the house was moved.